THERE WILL BE NO MAKE-UP TESTS for any reason. If you miss

 one of the four tests FOR ANY REASON, that test automatically becomes

-during lectures.
-Minimal preparation for lecture is to do the
+Minimal preparation for each class meeting is to do the

 reading assignment for that

-prepare for lecture, also take an advance look at the homework
+meeting, also take an advance look at the homework problems which

-problems which will be assigned for that lecture.
-A small number
+will be assigned for that day (at Mastering Physics).
+A small

-of Multiple Choice questions will be asked during each lecture.
+number of multiple choice questions will be asked during each class

-comprehension of some topic that I have just covered in lecture.
+comprehension of some topic that has been covered in the small-group

-You are expected to record your response to these questions using
+activities.
+You are expected to record your response to these

 your Turning Point transmitter.
 You must

-in order for your responses to be graded.
-YOU MUST USE ONLY THE
+transmitter in order for your responses to be graded.
+YOU MUST USE

-TRANSMITTER THAT YOU REGISTER AND NO OTHER.
-Use of another student's
+ONLY THE TRANSMITTER THAT YOU REGISTER AND NO OTHER.
+Use of another

-transmitter is a case of academic dishonesty, just exactly like
+student's transmitter is a case of academic dishonesty, just exactly

 incidents will automatically receive an E for the course, and may be